postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 1. From the Postman **[Home](https://go.postman.co/home)** page, select **[Integrations](https://go.postman.co/integrations)**.
 1. Search for and select the type of integration you want to edit.
 (For example, search for **Slack** and select **Post monitoring results**.)
 1. Select the integration, and then select **Edit Integration**.
 1. A message and red warning icon let you know you're no longer authenticated with the app or service.
-Select the **Reauthenticate** link.
+Select **Reauthenticate**.
 1. A browser tab opens asking you to log in to the third-party app or service.
 Follow the onscreen instructions.
 When you're finished, close the browser tab and return to Postman.
 1. Select **Save Changes**.